-Testing the Ponto processor preoperatively
+Testing the Ponto processor

-The Genie Medical fitting software has a dedicated fitting mode for Softband/headband which automatically addresses the attenuation of the signal through the skin.
-Because of attenuation, it may be beneficial to use a power processor in the preoperative evaluation, even if the patient has no or only a mild cochlear hearing loss.
+The Genie Medical fitting software has a dedicated fitting mode for soft band/head band that automatically compensates for the attenuation of the signal through the skin.
+Because of attenuation, it may be beneficial to use a power processor in the pre-operative evaluation, even when the patient has only a mild cochlear hearing loss.

-It is recommended that each patient is fitted individually using Genie Medical.
+It is recommended that each patient be fitted individually using Genie Medical.

-- Enter the patient's AC and BC hearing thresholds in the database. - Connect the processor to Genie Medical. - Select "Softband" for demonstration purposes with all patients. - Select "Single-sided deafness" when applicable for SSD patients. - Place the band on the candidate's head, placing the connection plate against the selected mastoid. - Attach the sound processor to the band. - To avoid feedback, make sure the processor does not touch the ear or skin. - Run the Feedback Manager/Feedback Analyser.
-If the programming cable is used, please ensure that the cable does not pull the device and evoke feedback - If time allows, a BC in-situ measurement can be completed.
-This is in particular helpful in programming for patients who will continue the trial outside of the clinic.
+- Enter the patient's AC and BC hearing thresholds in the database. - · Connect the processor to Genie Medical. - Select "Soft band" for demonstration purposes with all patients. - Select "Single sided deafness" when applicable for SSD patients. - Place the band on the candidate's head, placing the connection plate against the selected mastoid. - Attach the sound processor to the band. - To avoid feedback, make sure the processor doesn't touch the ear or skin. - Run the Feedback Manager. - If time allows, a BC in-situ measurement can be completed.
+This is an especially helpful aspect of programming for patients who will continue the trial outside of the clinic.